-The Power subsystem includes three sets of 12- 3' x 5' solar panel modules mounted on two-axis tracker assemblies.
+The power subsystem includes three sets of 12- 3' x 5' solar panel modules mounted on two-axis tracker assemblies.
 The trackers follow the movement of the sun.

 Three power inverters convert direct current (DC) produced from the solar arrays to alternating current (AC), which is used by the system components, or fed to the grid when not needed by the system.
 The air conditioner (in the background) cools the equipment room in the summer and maintains the electrolyzer room temperature above freezing in the winter.

 A metal hut containing the hydrogen pump assembly is in an isolated fenced area separate from the main system building.
 The tractor fueling stand is to the left and hydrogen staging tank on the right.

 A hydrogen pump assembly contains two air-driven hydrogen pumps.
 One pump compresses hydrogen into the storage tanks; the other pumps hydrogen from the storage tanks into the tractor tanks.

 A 1000 gallon staging tank (background) stores hydrogen at up to 200 psi.
 The eight composite storage tanks contain compressed hydrogen at up to 3500 psi.